×

 pull-form-field-value-from-data-layer

-GTM Form Submit right here, and how that our data Layer variable gets filled with the actual value of the input field.
+Open the Tag Assistant and verify that our data Layer variable gets filled with the actual value of the input field.

-We can now use that data Layer variable to fill in our missing pieces in our Google Analytics event tag.
+Great!
+We can now use that data Layer variable to fill in the missing pieces in our Google Analytics event tag.

 Push Your Form Data to Google Analytics

-Let’s go over to Google Tag Manager and tags will simply edit our tag.
-Here we have a category action.
+Go to Google Tag Manager and edit our Google Analytics tag.

-And let’s fill the label with our data Layer variable business size.
+Let’s fill the label with our data layer variable for our business size.

-Now our form field tracking is all set up and we just have to test it’s working.
+Let’s save this, and refresh.
+Now, our form field tracking is all set up and we just have to test if it’s working.

 Analyzing Form Field Data in Google Analytics

-Let’s go over to Google Analytics and see if we have a new Form Submit.
+Go back to our page and fill out the form again, selecting Medium Size Business.
+Next, go to Google Analytics and see if we have a new Form Submit.

-And if we click here on the form category, we see that the Contact Us is now medium size business
+If we open the form submit, we see that the value for Contact Us is now Medium Size Business.

-Once you have been collecting data for some time, which is under the behavior reports under events, you will find your Contact Us form submit.
+Once you have been collecting data for some time, which is under the behavior reports under events, you will find your Contact Us form submit event.

 But that’s really how you would send over your data to Google Analytics.